avdol0521/live-breh/content/notes/solved boxes.md

 tags:
   - fetus
 ---
-### mainly a list of stuff i've already solved and wasnt lazy enough to not write down
+### mainly a list of boxes i've already solved and wasnt lazy enough to not write down
 - [[Kioptrix]]
 - [[Academy]]
 - [[Dev]]